The Kearney Fire Hall is located @ 111 Main Street, Kearney

 It is the responsibility of the home or cottage owner to ensure access on privately maintained roads for Emergency Vehicles.

-Most of all, REMEMBER, we can’t help you – if we can’t get there.
+REMEMBER: we can’t help you if we can’t get there.